druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 11. LightGBM with Hyperopt and Optuna

-We can easily swap out XGBoost for LightGBM.
+We can also easily swap out XGBoost for LightGBM.

 1. Update search space